MobilityData/gbfs.org/docs/learn/faq.md

 If you would like to propose a modification to Best Practices, please do so by either opening an Issue or Pull Request via GitHub.

-<br>**What does is mean to rotate `bike_id` and why is it important?**
+<br>**What does it mean to rotate `bike_id` and why is it important?**

-The `bike_id` field is a unique identifier for each vehicle in a system.
+The `bike_id` or `vehicle_id` field is a unique identifier for each vehicle in a system.
 Rotating `bike_id` means that a vehicle’s ID will change to a random string each time a rental ends.
 Use of persistent vehicle IDs poses a threat to user privacy.
 This is especially important for dockless mobility systems, where a user may end or begin their trip in front of their home or other frequently visited locations.
+Failure to rotate these IDs after each rental can lead to the re-identification of trip origin and destination pairs which may compromise user privacy.

 ### Validation